Dijkstra-J/DET-IOT/SpotifIoTmanual.md

 It still didn't work after that, so I swithed the default value to 1, to check wheter the other code still worked, which it did.
 Sadly in terms of I2C no progress was made for a while, despite quite a few tweaks.
 After hours of tweaking I decided to test the most basic form (https://docs.arduino.cc/learn/communication/wire/) and discovered that didn't work.
 So I first started trying to get that to function.
 I didn't get that to work, so I switched which board did which and nothing changed.
-Then I asked ChatGPT wheter it could do anything for me, but it didn't result in anything functional.
+Then I asked ChatGPT (https://chatgpt.com/share/67120fd3-5248-800d-bc42-57631c75de01) wheter it could do anything for me, but it didn't result in anything functional.

 At this point I gave up.-->
 Part 3 would be combining the code of the first two parts into a single program.
 Sadly the IDE said the program was too big for my ESP32.
 So I tried multiple things including using Adafruit to send data between them, but that code was also too big.
 Then I tried I2C, but I was unable to get any connection in that way.
 So after about 6 hours of trying a variet of things, I simply gave up.
 All the strugles of part three can be read as comments.

+## Troubleshooting
-## Possible Issues and solutions
+Possible Issues and solutions
 ### Serial.println() prints nothing or only parts.
 Add a while(!Serial) after starting the serial monitor, this prevents anything being printed before the Serial monitor is started (for extra safety, you can also add a delay (5-10 seconds) after this while).
 Add short delays (500ms) after every Serial.println to see if this changes anything.
 If it does, that was the solution (try to lower the delay as much as possible).
 If it doesn't there probably is nothing to be printed.